mmai/piquetBook/index.md

 SHUFFLING.

 The pack should be thoroughly shuffled afterevery hand.
-Owing to the nature of the game,cards of the same suit are often played together.Thus :&mdash;A has a sixieme major in spades; B, asixieme minor in hearts.
+Owing to the nature of the game,cards of the same suit are often played together.Thus :-A has a sixieme major in spades; B, asixieme minor in hearts.
 A puts down his sixieme,and says, "Play six cards."
 B has no spade, andplays his sixieme minor.
 A then, seeing he cannotwin another trick, lays down the remainder of hissorted hand; on these cards B places the remainderof his sorted hand.
 Each scores seven in play.If the cards are now taken up together and arenot well shuffled, the consequence will be that,when this pack is dealt again, the sixiemes will bepretty equally divided between the players, and thecards in the stock will run in suits; or if the packis so cut that one of the sixiemes is at or near thebottom, those cards will form the major part of thestock.
 Even if the cards are moderately shuffled,the cards will have a tendency to keep together insuits, as any one may convince himself by givingan ordinary shuffle to a sorted pack, and thenturning it face upwards.

 Io8 PIQUET.